joey3001/CSharpOrderTracker/README.md

 #### To run the project using commands in the terminal :

 1. Use the cd command to navigate to the "Tracker" directory.
-2. Use the following command in your terminal program to compile the code :
+2. Use the following command in your terminal program to restore the dependencies and tools of the project :

             dotnet restore